 The A.A.S.
-Mechanical Technology degree program at FLCC provides you the knowledge and technical skills that will enable you to assist engineers with designing, developing, testing, and manufacturing industrial machinery, consumer products, support and test equipment (STE), and other equipment.
-Instruction emphasizes developing your technical competence and engineering analysis, and utilizes computer-aided drafting (CAD).
-The majority of the core courses needed for this degree is offered at FLCC's Victor Campus Center.
+Mechanical Technology degree program at FLCC will provide you with the knowledge and technical skills to assist engineers in all facets of the industry.
+Instruction emphasizes developing your technical competence and engineering analysis, while utilizing CAD software.
+The majority of the core courses needed for this degree are offered at FLCC's Victor Campus Center.

-In this program, you'll utilize FLCC's CAD lab, which offers 24 networked personal computers with current versions of AutoCAD, Inventor, Solidworks, and Microsoft Office.
-You'll learn to output your design work through networked output devices, which includes a 3D printer, color laser printer, and large format color plotter.
-Classroom instruction emphasizes technical competence through the use of computer-aided drafting (CAD).
+In this program, you'll utilize FLCC's state-of-the-art CAD lab, which offers 24 networked computers with current versions of AutoCAD, Inventor, Solidworks, and Microsoft Office.
+You'll learn to output your design work through networked output devices, including a 3D printer, color laser printer, and large format color plotter.